AbuTalha3/Calculator/README.md

 # Calculator
-A simple calculator that can perform addition, multiplication, subtraction and division.
+A simple calculator that can perform addition, multiplication, subtraction and division. it is made with simple HTML and JavaScript.

 # Future Features